gskril/discord-export-users/README.md

 # Export Discord Users
-Generate a CSV of all Discord members in a server and the date they joined
+Generate a CSV of all Discord members in a server and the date they joined.

 ## Run Locally
 Clone the project